 Clear the majority of snow buildup off of your bindings and interface components.
 Check out the video below for use tips.

 How do I know when my binding is fully locked into ride mode?

 All three pins should be sticking through the ride mode hold down loops, the binding heel stay lever should pop over-center (feel a snap), and the safety lock block should be engaged over the lever.

 Sometimes my binding is difficult to attach to ride mode, what can I do?

+Double check that most of the snow under the binding and on the surface of the Ride Mode has been removed.
 Sometimes the seam of the board doesn’t sit flush do to snow build up or other reasons.
 To alleviate this flip the board over with the binding hooked to ride mode, press on the seam (hit with palm) to make the seam flush, and then close the heel stay lever.

 Can I go from Tour to Ride Mode without taking my bindings off?

 Yes, you can.
 This does require stable flat ground to ensure the board seam doesn’t shear.
 If you are having difficulty it is usually because you have snow built up on the bottom of your bindings or toe side ski is pushed down below the heel side ski.
 We recommend practicing inside before trying on snow.

 Can you step into tour mode without taking off your bindings?